acontis/atemsys/Readme.md

 >⚠️ Warning:
 >The kernel version and source code must exactly match that installed on the target.
->Custom kernel versions are typically used on embedded devices.
+>Custom kernels with patched sources are often used in embedded devices.
 Contact the manufacturer for the appropriate sources for your device.

 #### 2) Unpack\clone the kernel into directory linux
 #### 3) Unpack `/proc/config.gz` from target into linux directory: